Ashley Lear

 Office Hours

-Monday / Wednesday 9-11, 3-4.
-Thursday / Friday by appointment.
+Monday / Wednesday 10-noon, Tuesday / Thursday 12:45-1:45.
 Contact me by email to schedule an appointment at ashley.lear@erau.edu.

 Ashley Lear

 Dr. Ashley Lear is a Humanities professor specializing in American Literature.
 She teaches introductory literature courses and upper-level courses in American and Russian Literature.
 Her courses for the Honors Program focus on science fiction and video game narratives.
 Dr. Lear's publications include works on digital pedagogy, science fiction, Marjorie Kinnan Rawlings, Ellen Glasgow, feminist narrative theory and women in astronomy.
-She is currently researching the narrative model of Hollow Knight as an allegory for the pandemic experience.
+She is currently researching the use of autoethnography in humanities courses, the comparable approaches to cultural shifts by transcendentalists and Russian 19th century philosophers and critical scholarship on Marjorie Kinnan Rawlings.
+She serves as the Executive Director of the Marjorie Kinnan Rawlings Society.

 • Ph.D. - Doctor of Philosophy in English, University of Houston